2lambda123/forex/README.md

 #### Sample of Technical Indicators with Only Timeperiod Parameter

-I used each technical indicator with inputs 5, 15, 25, 35, and 45.
+I used each technical indicator with timeperiod 5, 15, 25, 35, and 45.

 | Group | Short Name | Name | Parameters | Output |
 |-----------------------|---------------------|---------------------------------------------------|------------------|----------------------|